Fengyang Flower Drum

 Fengyang Flower Drum (鳳陽花鼓 (凤阳花鼓, Fèng yáng huāgǔ)) is a traditional Chinese folk song, a form of Quyi, from Fengyang County, Anhui Province that was developed during the late Ming Dynasty.
 Originally, it was performed by two seated female singers (usually sisters-in-law).
 It was typically performed in public for gratuities, as Fengyang County was prone to flooding from the Yellow River.

 History

+Fengyang Flower Drum by Teresa Teng (1967).

 The Fengyang Flower Drum song was associated with beggars from Fengyang County which experienced a disastrous series of flood and drought during the late Ming Dynasty, forcing residents to sing for money.
 It is classed as one of the speech-song (说唱 (Shuōchàng)) folk arts of Quyi.

 The form was popularized by its appearance in The Good Earth, the 1937 film adaptation of a novel by Pearl S. Buck.
 Chou Wen-Chung, an American emigrant from China, incorporated it into his 1949 composition Landscapes.